AdamArdent/Monopoly_AI_RL/README.md

 2. Install dependencies (make sure you have Python 3.7+ and pip):
     ```bash
     pip install -r requirements.txt
-    # If you don't have a requirements.txt, install at least gymnasium:
-    # pip install gymnasium
     ```

 ## 💡 Usage